Angular Combining of Forecasts of Probability Distributions: Angular Combining of Distributional Forecasts

 \subsection{Other Forms of Angular Combining}

 In comparing horizontal, vertical and angular combining, we have focused on the simple average.
 However, CDFs have been combined horizontally and vertically using other approaches, as we discussed in Section~\ref{Section 2.3}.
-We suggest that such aggregation methods can be applied on an angle.
+We suggest that such methods can be applied on an angle.
 As an example, in our empirical study of Section~\ref{Section 5}, we consider a combining method that weights forecasts inversely proportional to the CRPS, and implement this horizontally, vertically and at angles between $0^{\textrm{o}}$ and $90^{\textrm{o}}$.
-To implement the angular weighted combination, for each grey angled straight line in Figure~\ref{fig:section 3.2, figure 1-1}(c), we calculate a weighted average of the points of intersection of the angled straight line with the CDFs.
+Using the parameterization of Section~\ref{Section 3.1}, angular weighted combining is written as